Chapter 6: Seeking Strength

 After observing Conrad’s efforts, Astra had rapidly begun to understand what the problem was.

 Conrad, who greatly admired Aleron, had been faithfully mirroring the older man’s daily training routine with his own.
-However, Aleron was someone whose body was already toned and hardened from years of battle and constant maintenance.
-In addition, Aleron and Conrad had different body types – Conrad was only sixteen, and his body was small and compact, where Aleron was tall and his frame firm.
+However, Aleron's physique was toned and hardened from years of battle and constant maintenance.
+His body was fundamentally different from Conrad, who was only sixteen.
+The youth was small and compact, whereas Aleron, a grown man, had already achieved the tall and firm frame that came with age and years of hard work.

 “You have the potential to surpass Aleron in certain areas,” Astra said, taking her weight off his back.
 “And those areas are flexibility and speed.
 You can straighten up now.”